Taran153/DSA/README.md

 # Python-DSA
-Some Data structures and Algorithms in Python
+Some Data structures and Algorithms in Python, C , C++ and JavaaScript